What Kind of Website

 This is the ‘normal’ approach to website design.
 The website is essentially an online brochure for your business, products and services.
 You have a series of pages that provide customers with all the information they need and a contact page to allow them to get in touch and make contact with you.

-This kind of site is perfect for a ‘head office’.
-It allows them to present themselves as a highly professional, credible organisation.
+This kind of site is perfect for a ‘head office’ It allows them to present themselves as a highly professional, credible organisation.
 Perhaps of most use where they are being checked out by potential future clients or being assessed for a tender.
+It’s usually a great start for service-based businesses, but works much better when combined with one of the other ideas below.

-Most template based systems are geared around this ‘page driven’ approach.
-That doesn’t mean it’s the best for your business.
-Read on to find out more!
+Most template-based systems are geared around this ‘page driven’ approach.
+That doesn’t mean it’s the best for your business on its own.

 Blog / article websites: